Two Western Suffolk BOCES students won about $45,000 in scholarships for taking first place among local teams in a regional automotive competition.

 Kevin Donaldson and Matthew Uricchio, Smithtown High School West students who take courses at the BOCES Wilson Technological Center in Northport, were the victors among 15 Long Island teams.
 The contest is part of the National Automotive Technology Competition, developed by the Greater New York Auto Dealers Association.

 In the January regionals each two-person team had 90 minutes to diagnose and repair vehicular problems such as inadequate tire pressure or electrical malfunctions.

 "We couldn't believe it," Uricchio said of the win.
 "It's pretty cool knowing that we're among the top auto students in the area."
 They will compete Feb.
-11 at the state level, collaborating to debug a 2014 Toyota Corolla.
-They will vie against about 15 other teams from around the state at an event in Whitestone, Queens.
+11 in Queens against about 15 other teams at the state level, collaborating to debug a 2014 Toyota Corolla.

 Students in the top four runner-up teams from the regional event also advanced to the state level.
 They are Ted Beach and Jeffrey Yac of H.B.
 Ward Technical and Academic Center in Riverhead, Joseph Mucaria and Nicholas Sanita of the Levittown Automotive Program, Eric Downs and Francesco Nicotra of H.B.
 Ward, and Manny Mojica and Ruben Tabares of Joseph M. Barry Career and Technical Education Center in Westbury.